Foster Care Sexual Abuse Lawyers

 Do you need an advocate to protect a foster child?
 Is the child being abused by their foster parents or the foster care system?
-At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys advocate for minor children experiencing abuse, neglect, or mistreatment.
+Our personal injury attorneys at Rosenfeld Injury Lawyers, LLC advocate for minor children experiencing abuse, neglect, or mistreatment.

 Our legal team can file a civil lawsuit against foster parents for the child's physical, emotional, and sexual damage.
-Call our foster care abuse attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free case evaluation and discuss your legal rights.
-All sensitive information you share remains private through a confidential relationship.
+Call our Chicago sexual abuse lawyers at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free case evaluation and discuss your legal rights.
+All sensitive information you share during your confidential consultation remains private through an attorney-client relationship.

 Many courts place children under foster care, which is usually a state-run system where minors are placed in private homes under the care of a ward of the state.
 Others are placed with state-certified caregivers in group homes, treatment centers, and residential child care communities.

 In any case, a young girl or boy is highly vulnerable, making them easy targets.
-Some of them are put in foster care because their biological parents abused them at home.
+Some are in foster care because their biological parents abused them at home.

-Besides being scared, they may also feel too guilty or ashamed to report foster care abuse since they may not trust or feel comfortable enough around the representatives from the children's bureau or family services.
+Besides being scared, they may also feel too guilty or ashamed to report sexual abuse in foster care since they may not trust or feel comfortable with the representatives from the children's bureau or family services.

 If the government authorities fail to do their jobs properly, the child's mental and physical health and life could be at risk.
 Recognizing the signs of child maltreatment or emotional abuse can help save a child's life.

-Noble Intent to Provide Care to Troubled Children
+Noble Intent to Provide Care to Troubled Foster Children

-Foster homes are intended to be a safe but temporary home for the minor, with the long-term goal of relocating the child with a permanent family and home.
+According to the Department of Health and Human Services (HHS), foster homes are intended to be safe but temporary homes for a minor, with the long-term goal of relocating the child to a permanent family and home.

-Although foster care is supposed to provide a safe and supportive environment for children, sometimes the foster home becomes a source of extreme neglect or abuse.
-Abuse can include physical assault, sexual abuse, or emotional abuse.
+Although foster care is supposed to provide a safe and supportive environment for children, sometimes, the foster home becomes a source of extreme neglect or abuse.
+Foster home abuse can include physical assault, sexual abuse, or emotional abuse.

 A Broken Foster Care System?